Esri/collector-tools/CollectorUtils/add_update_gnss_fields_python_api.md

 # Intructions to run from Pro.
 ![image](https://user-images.githubusercontent.com/26557666/28002606-9442b8aa-64eb-11e7-8974-b44fa513a7a9.png)
-* See tool metadata in Pro for detailed instructions.
+* See tool metadata in Pro for detailed instructions about parameters.

 # Intructions to run the script.